nsshah14/Publication-Management-System/README.md

 ## Running Code

+Install the latest version of Java on the local machine.

+If you have the Eclipse IDE installed:

 1. To run code import the code into an ide like eclipse as a java project.
 2. In the file App.java change the user and password variable to your mariadb user and password.
 3. Run the file App.java

+Else:

+1. Navigate to Project's Main folder
+    ```
+    cd ./Main
+    ```
+2. To compile all the java files execute the following command:
+    ```
+    javac src/operations/*.java
+    ```
+3. In order to execute the java files use the following command:
+    ```
+    java -classpath src/:lib/mariadb-java-client-3.0.4.jar operations.App
+    ```

 ## Development Help

 * For an example of how to implement the sql queries take a look at the App.java and Production.java class for inserting a new publication.
 * Within the App.java class the 7th case in the switch statment calls the createPublication method in the Production.java class.
 * The createPublication method queries more information from the user and then sends that information as a sql command to the database.
-* NOTE: make sure not to not violate any constraints in the input. example: trying to add a publication with the same id as another publication in the database.
+* **NOTE**: make sure not to not violate any constraints in the input. example: trying to add a publication with the same id as another publication in the database.

+## TODO

+- [x] TODO: Do Report Queries - Assigned Prashan
+- [x] TODO: Do Distribution Queries - Assigned Nisarg
+- [x] TODO: Do Production Queries - Assigned Parth
+- [x] TODO: Do Editing and Publishing Queries - Assigned Shakshi
+- [x] TODO: Combine code and make sure there is not code issues from interaction between different peoples code.
+- [x] TODO: Try out the test demo data on our database(make sure that all information can be represented in the database.